-- Clean innovative technologies tracking: - Clean Technology Guide: interactive database that tracks the technology readiness level (TRL) of over 500 individual technology designs and components across the whole energy system that contribute to achieving the goal of net-zero emissions.
-The Guide is updated every year. - Clean Energy Demonstration Projects Database: newly launched in 2022, that provides more detailed tracking of the location, status, capacity, timing and funding, of over 400 demonstration projects across the energy sector. - Tracking Clean Energy Progress: annual tracking of developments for 55 components of the energy system that are critical for clean energy transitions and their progress towards short-term 2030 milestone along the trajectory of the Net Zero by 2050 Scenario.

-- Hydrogen Projects Database: covers all projects commissioned worldwide since 2000 to produce hydrogen for energy or climate-change-mitigation purposes. - Global EV Outlook: annual publication that identifies and discusses recent policy and market developments in electric mobility across the globe.
+- Clean innovative technologies tracking: - Clean Technology Guide: interactive database that tracks the Technology Readiness Level (TRL) of over 550 individual technology designs and components across the whole energy system that contribute to achieving the goal of net-zero emissions.
+The Guide is updated every year. - Clean Energy Demonstration Projects Database: newly launched in 2022 and updated in 2023, this provides more detailed tracking of the location, status, capacity, timing and funding of over 350 demonstration projects across the energy sector. - Tracking Clean Energy Progress: annual tracking of developments for over 50 components of the energy system that are critical for clean energy transitions and their progress towards short-term 2030 milestones along the trajectory of the NZE Scenario. - Hydrogen Projects Database: covers all projects commissioned worldwide since 2000 to produce hydrogen for energy or climate-change-mitigation purposes. - Global EV Outlook: annual publication that identifies and discusses recent policy and market developments in electric mobility across the globe.
 It is developed with the support of the members of the Clean Energy Ministerial Electric Vehicles Initiative (EVI).